sigasi/sigasi_insights/releasenotes/sigasi-3.01.md

 comments: true
 ---

-The Sigasi Studio 3.1 brings OnseSpin integration, Verilog improvements and more.
+The Sigasi Studio 3.1 brings OneSpin integration, Verilog improvements and more.

 If you have not yet updated your **Flexnet license daemon** after the Sigasi Studio 3 update, you need to do this before you update to Sigasi Studio 3.1.
 You can find the download details in "[/manual/license-key#License server setup]".